david-luison-starkey/bash-annotations/README.md

 * @inject annotations do not play nicely with @inferface annotations that target variables within either the annotation itself, or the function the @inject annotation targets.
 As such, using @inject annotations with @interface VARIABLE annotations should be avoided. @interface FUNCTION and @interface VARIABLE annotations do not interfere with each other however and can be used on/within the same function.

-* Special variables must not exist on the same line as any other variable or command substitution etc. (as conditional logic applies to escaping the '$' symbol, where special variables are escaped differently).
+* Special variables (excepting annotated_variable_value) must not exist on the same line as any other variable or command substitution etc. (as conditional logic applies to escaping the '$' symbol, where special variables are escaped differently).
 Backslashes can be used to split statements up over multiple lines to allow `bash-annotations` interfaces to parse lines correctly.
 This applies to both @inject and @interface.
+It is recommended to assign special variables to another variable, then reference that variable henceforth to avoid breaking code up over multiple lines.

 ```bash
 @interface FUNCTION POST